cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/replace-translated-pdf.md

   order: 225
 ---

-To replace a translated PDF, you'll start in Airtable before doing the actual upload through github.
+To replace a translated PDF, you'll start in Airtable before doing the actual upload through github, and then return to Airtable to finish.

 ## Airtable